 For well over a decade, China has been a powerful engine of the global economy, regularly posting high single-figure or even double-digit annual increases in GDP.
-For a long time, Chinese had the reputation of being shameless copycats of Western products.
+For a long time, Chinese companies had the reputation for being shameless copycats of Western products.
 Today China is pushing the frontiers of innovation.
-The nation invests more in R&D than the United States does – investments that commercializes products and creates jobs.
+The nation invests more in R&D than the United States does – investments that commercialise products and create jobs.

 This training is designed for management in businesses with operations in China.
 The purpose is to provide a profound understanding of the dynamic, diverse and challenging Chinese market in order to better develop, manage, control and support Chinese operations.
 In short – this training will help you to do better business in China!Apply hereDownload our PDF

 You are fully or partly responsible for the growth and development of your company’s China operations, for instance;

 - You are already in China or shortly to be sent out there

 - You are based in Sweden (or other Nordic countries), but have responsibility for Chinese operations